Naveen2334/LLD-and-HLD-Core-Topic-Concept/README.md

 Basics Technical Words::::::::::

-Availability :: It is a simple measure of the percentage of time that a system, service, or machine remains operational under normal conditions. https://www.karanpratapsingh.com/courses/system-design/availability
+Availability:: It is a simple measure of the percentage of time that a system, service, or machine remains operational under normal conditions. https://www.karanpratapsingh.com/courses/system-design/availability